 The music platform can use RDFox’s reasoning capabilities to collect and aggregate data on user activity periodically.
 This allows suspicious activity to be flagged.
 For instance, if a fake user listens to more than 5000 songs a day, and more than 95% of these are from the same publisher, this could be a scam.

 Queries are requests for information from the database.
 RDFox supports the standard query language SPARQL.
 SPARQL queries are sent to the knowledge graph, through the command line interface, referred to as the shell, or through a web interface, known as the RDFox console.
 The shell can also be accessed through an integrated development environment (IDE) for example, Visual Studio Code.

 The following images provide the result to a query requesting Japanese Alternative Rock bands where all the members are female in the RDFox console, and RDFox Data Explorer tool.

 For more information on SPARQL and RDFox, read this article.

 Most users of modern-day applications do not know how to write queries in SPARQL, or read query results.
-As a result, OST Music had to create a way for the users to easily interact with the music database.
+As a result, RDFox Music had to create a way for the users to easily interact with the music database.
 This can be done with a predefined set of queries for the user to ask.
 However, to provide a high-quality experience for the users, Natural Language Processing (NLP) was supported.
 NLP can process and translate natural language into SPARQL queries for RDFox, and convert the answer back into natural language.

 NLP allows for advanced semantic search, which goes beyond keyword searches, to provide more depth and scope for correct answers.
 Semantic search allows users to interact with the database, resulting in more personal search experiences.
 The application of advanced semantic search has benefits for other industries for example, e-commerce and e-services.